 Well aware of polls showing an NDP victory - maybe even a majority government - to be a distinct possibility, Horwath admitted she has started thinking about managing the transition.
-However, she cautioned, "I'm not far along at all because you never
+However, she cautioned, "I'm not far along at all because you never really count your chickens before they hatch."

-- cautioned, "I'm not far along at all because you never really count your chickens before they hatch." - Horwath acknowledged the accounting mistake in her platform that had the Liberals pointing accusatory fingers.
+- Horwath acknowledged the accounting mistake in her platform that had the Liberals pointing accusatory fingers.
 Having already committed to budget deficits, Horwath revised her costing estimates to be \$1.4 billion higher, shrugging off the Liberal indignation.
 "We've fixed the problem that was identified," she declared.
 "I'm confident that everything in our platform is achievable.
 Should people give us the honour of governing in Ontario, we will make life better for everyone." - Horwath got a boost from her former caucus mate and now federal NDP Leader Jagmeet Singh, who joined her for a campaign event at Brampton's Bombay Palace.
 "This is the kind of rally I dream about having in Brampton," Singh gushed.
 "This is what we've been building for the past seven years."

-[&]quot;There's a whole bunch of voters out there that don't even know who Bob Rae is.
+"There's a whole bunch of voters out there that don't even know who Bob Rae is.
 And I'm not Bob Rae.
 And this is not 1990; this is 2018."